Major in Physics

 By its very nature, physics is more hierarchical in its course structure than typical humanities or social science disciplines.
 Therefore, many courses depend heavily on prerequisite courses (such as calculus and general physics).
 Any time that is required to prepare for calculus, such as taking MATH 119, must be added to the four-year minimum.
 Normally, progress in mathematics and general physics is the pacesetter.

-General Concentration in Physics Suggested Four-Year Plan
+General Concentration in Physics Sample Four-Year Plan

 Freshman